git-moss/DrivenByMoss-Documentation/Installation.md

 Alternatively, you can start Reaper and click in the Options menu on *Show REAPER resource path in explorer/finder...".
 In the folder that open navigate into the UserPlugins subfolder.
+Note: This is also the path in which Reaper stores all configuration files including the DrivenByMoss configuration.
+If you want to backup your DrivenByMoss configuration, simply copy all files in this folder starting with *DrivenByMoss*.

 ### Windows specifics